Social Media for Car Dealerships That Sells

 Facebook: Where Transactions Actually Happen

 Facebook Marketplace is not optional for used car sales.
-Buyers there are in purchase mode.
-They’re filtering by zip code, price range, and body style.
-Your listings need clean photos taken in good light, honest vehicle descriptions, transparent pricing, and a clear next step.
-Lead Ads work exceptionally well here because they pull contact information without sending the shopper away from the app.
-Retargeting audiences built from website visitors and video viewers will consistently outperform cold audiences, so build that pixel strategy before you spend a dime.
+Buyers there are in purchase mode, filtering by zip code, price range, and body style.
+Your listings need clean photos taken in good light, honest descriptions, transparent pricing, and a clear next step.
+Lead Ads work exceptionally well here because they pull contact information without sending the shopper off the app.
+Retargeting audiences built from website visitors and video viewers consistently outperform cold audiences, so build that pixel strategy before you spend a dime.

 Instagram: Sell the Feeling First

-Nobody buys a car on Instagram, but plenty of people decide which cars they want while scrolling it.
+Nobody buys a car on Instagram.
+Plenty of people decide which cars they want while scrolling it.
 Reels drive organic reach right now, and dealerships are leaving that on the table.
-A 30-second walkaround of a loaded Tahoe shot at golden hour, or a quick before-and-after detail video, will outperform a static price graphic every single time.
-Stories are where you stay top of mind between big campaigns.
-Use them for behind-the-scenes content, lot arrivals, and quick polls that drive engagement without requiring a big production budget.
+A 30-second walkaround of a loaded Tahoe shot at golden hour will outperform a static price graphic every single time.
+Stories keep you top of mind between campaigns.
+Use them for lot arrivals, behind-the-scenes content, and quick polls that drive engagement without requiring a big production budget.

 TikTok: Reach the Buyer Before They Know They’re Shopping

 Gen Z and younger Millennials are forming brand preferences on TikTok years before they’re ready to finance a vehicle.
-The dealerships building audiences there now are going to own that customer relationship when the time comes.
+The dealerships building audiences there now will own that customer relationship when the time comes.
 Short, authentic videos outperform polished ads on this platform.
 Hidden feature reveals, honest finance explainers, and real delivery day reactions get traction.
 The algorithm rewards consistency and originality, not production cost.

 YouTube: The Long Game That Pays Off

 In-depth model comparisons, test drive walkarounds, and service explainers live forever on YouTube and get found through Google search.
 A well-optimized video review of a popular trim level can generate leads months after you posted it.
-This is your evergreen content engine.
 Pair it with paid pre-roll ads targeting in-market shoppers in your DMA and you have a combination that keeps working while you sleep.

 What a Real Multi-Platform Campaign Produces